-The client needed 12 pallets of medications, medical equipment, and implants shipped within a two-week timeframe to Guyana, South America.
+The client needed 12 pallets of medications, medical equipment, and implants shipped immediately to Guyana, South America.
 This country notoriously has very few airfreight options.

 In addition to the difficulty in finding the best air export solution, most of the shipment contained hazardous materials, which required additional documentation and a more thorough customs process.